-sat\select -off event directs the system to stop collecting information on that event type.
+sat_select -off event directs the system to stop collecting information on that event type.
 If "all" is given as the event string, all event types are ignored.

-sat\select issued with no arguments lists the audit events currently being collected.
-The effect of subsequent sat\select programs is cumulative.
-Help is available through the -h option.
+With no arguments, sat_select lists the audit events currently being collected.
+The effect of subsequent sat_select programs is cumulative.
+Help is available with the -h option.